Springfield officials say door-to-door solicitors falsely claim to represent city

 Springfield officials are warning residents to be wary of solicitors falsely claiming to represent the city.

-City officials have received reports of sales representatives going door-to-door recently on behalf of energy aggregators who claim to represent the city of Springfield, according to a release from city officials.
+City officials have received reports of people going door-to-door recently saying they are there on behalf of energy aggregators who claim to represent the city of Springfield, according to a release from city officials.

 Those sales reps have reportedly tried to persuade customers to end their relationship with NOPEC and more recently are claiming affiliation with the city.
 Officials are advising residents that these individuals are not being dispatched by the city of Springfield.